Informal Visits

 Essentially you should be trying to:

-• find out as much information as you can
+- find out as much information as you can (role, department, challenges, priorities, targets, typical patient presentations, etc.)

-• how staff interact with you, each other, and/or patients
+- how staff interact with you, each other, and patients.

 You may want to ask about: